What is a Notary Public?

 “…exercise the power of drawing, passing, keeping and issuing all deeds and contracts, charter-parties and other mercantile transactions in Ontario, and also attesting of all commercial instruments…”.

 Barristers and solicitors in Ontario are automatically commissioners for taking affidavits.
 They also have the automatic right to be notaries public; however, in order to exercise the notary public function they must apply for and obtain a notary public seal.

-No. Canada is not a member to the international treaty that allows for the apostilling of documents.
+You cannot apostille documents in Canada.
+Canada is not a member to the international treaty that allows for the apostilling of documents.
 The alternative to apostilling documents in Canada is a three step process.